-What is interesting about inflammation is that we need it to stimulate the healing process when something goes wrong within the body; however, too much inflammation can end up creating a lot of discomfort, as well as a variety of health complications.
+What is interesting about inflammation is that we need it to stimulate the healing process when something goes wrong within the body; however, too much inflammation can end up creating a lot of discomfort as well as a variety of health complications.

 Inflammation and Healing

-Too much of a good thing
+Too Much of a Good Thing

-Unfortunately, in some people inflammation is in the body more than it should be.
+Unfortunately, in some people, inflammation is in the body more than it should be.
 Chronic inflammation has been associated with diseases such as arthritis and tendonitis.
 Studies have also linked inflammation to heart disease, brain ailments, diabetes, cancers, allergies, various auto-immune diseases, and sinus problems.

 Arthritis and Inflammation/Muscle Soreness

 Close to 50 thousand Americans have some form of arthritis.
-The chances of getting it increase with age; however many young people also suffer the muscle soreness, pain, and stiffness associated with this crippling ailment.
+The chances of getting it increase with age; however, many young people also suffer the muscle soreness, pain, and stiffness associated with this crippling ailment.
 The most common form of arthritis is osteoarthritis.
 It occurs when cartilage on the bones wear down.
-Arthritis can impact your joint health due to age, weight, injury, illness and infection.
+Arthritis can impact your joint health due to age, weight, injury, illness, and infection.
 There are over 100 different types of arthritis.